 Done – Once its anticipated outcome has been evaluated, the epic is considered done.
 If the hypothesis is proven, more work will be done by features, capabilities, or epics.
 If the hypothesis is refuted, however, the portfolio would pivot to another approach or drop the initiative altogether.
 Due to the scope of epics, completion to original intent is not always the desired case.
 So, it’s likely that some identified capabilities and features may eventually be discarded.
 In either case, the epic advances to done, and this marks the completion of work item for the Cumulative Flow Diagram (CFD), if applied at this level.

 The portfolio Kanban states detailed above represent an example of the process.
-After the initial steps are taken, and new learning occurs, the design of the Kanban should evolve to reflect improvements in the process.
+After the initial states are taken, and new learning occurs, the design of the Kanban should evolve to reflect improvements in the process.
 This may include adjusting WIP limits, splitting or combining states, or adding classes of service to optimize the flow and priority of epics.
-These discussions are outside the scope of this article and may be found in the guidance article, Improving Flow with Kanban.
+These discussions are outside the scope of this article.
 It’s also important to note that the Kanban system works in tandem with additional SAFe mechanisms, such as capacity allocation, which is used to balance the development of business epics versus enabler epics.

 Driving the Portfolio Workflow with the PI Cadence

 In the Kanban system, an epic review and specification workshop is often useful to advance epics from left to right.
 Such workshops typically involve portfolio stakeholders and content and technical authorities from the Solution Trains or ARTs.
 During these workshops, the following types of activities may take place: